6 Ways to Crank Up Your Testosterone Levels When You Work Out

 Consider a carb-to-protein ratio of at least 2:1 in your muscle-building or maintenance diet.

 Moreover, there's a link between saturated fat and testosterone production.
-If your efforts to eat "clean" have drastically curtailed saturated-fat intake—which is fats mainly derived from animal sources—you may be adversely affecting your hormone production.
-In one study, diets higher in saturated fat and monounsaturated fat significantly increased resting testosterone levels.7
+If your efforts to eat "clean" have drastically curtailed your intake of saturated fats—those mainly derived from animal sources—you may be adversely affecting your testosterone production.
+In one study, diets higher in saturated fat and monounsaturated fat significantly increased resting testosterone levels.

-To naturally optimize your test, eat around 35 percent of your daily calories from fat, with about a third of that coming from saturated fats, including meat, fowl, dairy, and eggs.
-However, you still need to be wary of the drive-thru!
+To naturally optimize your test, eat around 35 percent of your daily calories from fat, with about a third of that coming from saturated fats such as those found in meats, fowl, dairy, and eggs.
+However, you still need to be wary of the drive-through lane!

 Zinc can help support overall test levels in guys, and should arguably be a prominent part of any testosterone-boosting supplementation program.
-A 1996 research paper presented in Nutrition noted a 93-percent increase in testosterone in initially zinc-deficient subjects who supplemented for six months, suggesting those with zinc deficiencies may benefit greatly from supplementation.9
+A 1996 research paper presented in Nutrition noted a 93 percent increase in testosterone in initially zinc-deficient subjects who supplemented for six months, suggesting those with zinc deficiencies may benefit greatly from supplementation.

 Testosterone is a powerful, often misunderstood anabolic hormone.
 But taking your test support seriously—regardless of whether you're over 30 or not—can pay dividends in the muscle-building equation.